scottlamb/moonfire-nvr/guide/schema.md

 $ nvr upgrade  # runs the upgrade
 ```

+As a rule of thumb, on a Raspberry Pi 4 with a 1 GiB database, an upgrade might
+take about four minutes for each schema version and for the final vacuum.

-You can run the system in read-only mode, although you'll find this only
+Next, you can run the system in read-only mode, although you'll find this only
 works in the "insecure" setup.
 (Authorization requires writing the database.)

 ```